paperzain/paperzain/README.md

 ## 🚀 Expertise

-I am an entry-level SOC Analyst with hands-on experience in security monitoring, log analysis, and incident detection using SIEM platforms such as Wazuh, Splunk, IBM QRadar, Microsoft Sentinel and ELK Stack.
+I am an entry-level SOC Analyst with hands-on experience in security monitoring, log analysis, and incident detection using SIEM platforms such as Wazuh, Splunk and ELK Stack.
 Alongside my technical career, I am a Contemporary Multimedia Artist, with experience as a remote columnist for renowned newspapers and International publications.
 Through my writing, contemporary art, and photography, I blend analytical insight with creative expression.

 ### 💻 Tech Stack